HighSchoolHacking/GLS/docs/syntax/standalone-functions.md

 ## Importing Standalone Functions

-The `import standalone functions` command must be used after the `use` in import declarations because different languages will import either the container group (static class) or individual functions.
+The `import standalone functions` command must be used after the `use` in import declarations.
+Different languages will import either the container group (static class) or individual functions.
 It takes in the name of the group in PascalCase followed by any number of standalone function names in PascalCase to import.

 ```gls